 Slow and Steady is the Simplest Way to Travel Freely

 Jumping into the world of credit cards and sign-up bonuses can be intimidating to some people, especially those who are brand new to free travel and are a bit suspicious.
 Nothing in life can be free, right?
 Well, this is one of those rare cases because so many other people carry a balance on their cards.
 The banks are fine with giving away big bonuses because a large amount of people end up paying enormous fees in interest (and they still charge merchants 2-3% on every swipe!).

 I suggest signing up for Travel Freely so you have a proven system to get the best cards and automate your card management.
-Then, join our “Intro to Free Travel” e-mail course so you can educate yourself more about the basics.
 It’s worth reading a few articles to address your concerns and give you confidence to sign up for a credit card.
 I’ll warn you, it’s a bit like watching the movie The Matrix.
 Once you realize what’s happening and how much free travel you can get, you can’t go back.
 You’ll be hooked.